projectsveltos/sveltos/docs/addons/example_flux_sources.md

     EOF
     ```

-Define a Sveltos ClusterProfile referencing the flux-system GitRepository and defining the __kyverno__ directory as the source of the deployment.
+Define a Sveltos `ClusterProfile` referencing the flux-system GitRepository and defining the __kyverno__ directory as the source of the deployment.

-This directory contains a list of Kyverno ClusterPolicies.
+The mentioned directory contains a list of Kyverno ClusterPolicies.

-!!! example "Example - ClusterProfile Kyverno Policies"
+!!! example "Sveltos ClusterProfile Kyverno Policies"
     ```yaml
     cat > clusterprofile_kyverno_policies.yaml <<EOF
     ---